Wylam: History

-Several famous engineers have also had links with the village.
+Several famous engineers have had links with the village.
 George Stephenson was born at a small cottage at Wylam in June 1781.
 Timothy Hackworth's father was foreman blacksmith at the colliery and his son was born in the village in December 1786.
 Hackworth together with William Hedley and Jonathan Forster were involved in the development of the locomotive engine at the colliery.
 Perhaps the most famous of the engines to be developed was the Puffing Billy, which is now housed at The Science Museum in London, followed closely by Wylam Dilly which is on display at the National Museum of Scotland in Edinburgh.
+Wylam Railway Museum has lots more information on the village's unique place in railway history and is co-located with Wylam Library and has the same opening hours.

 The late 18th century was a period of prosperity for the village – the colliery was thriving and an ironworks, a leadshot manufactury and a brewery were all established in the village.
 In 1864 the ironworks closed.
 Four years later the colliery was closed.
 The brewery ceased to operate sometime in the 1870s.
 This decline in the industry led to a change in the character of the village.
 By the 20th century the village was almost entirely a residential settlement.

 Wylam has approximately 800 households, with a population of 2,100.